maitak/sitebuilding/README.md

 `rm README.md`
 or replace its contents with relevant information
 `echo 'Repository for the <SITENAME>.' > README.md`
-1. Update sitename and Git URL in the sites/default/aliases.drushrc.php
 1. Commit and push changes
 `git add . && git commit -m '<TICKET-123> Prepared <SITENAME> installation' && git push`